-The following outlines the four-year degree plan for LeTourneau University's Bachelor of Science in Nursing.
-The nursing program is comprised of 126 total credit hours; 69 hours of pre-requisite courses (core and pre-requisite transfer credit may be accepted) and 57 hours of nursing-specific courses, including hands-on clinical learning experiences.
+The following information outlines the four-year degree plan for LeTourneau University's Bachelor of Science in Nursing.
+The nursing program is comprised of 126 total credit hours (72 hours of prerequisite courses plus 54 hours of nursing courses), including hands-on clinical learning experiences.

 Course objectives and assignments have been developed based on the Texas Board of Nursing Differentiated Essential Competencies, Rules and Regulations, and Nurse Practice Act, American Nurses Association practice and professional standards, and the American Association of Colleges of Nursing Essentials.

 During the freshman and sophomore years of study, students of the LETU nursing program are considered pre-nursing students.
 After completing the nursing prerequisite courses (listed below) during the freshman and sophomore year, students must apply to the School of Nursing during the second semester of their sophomore year when they are within 12 hours of completion of core curriculum.